wrs225/Caravel-Vector-Coprocessor-AI/README.md

 #define SREG_5  0x30001014
 #define SREG_6  0x30001018
 ```
 The stride between each VREG register is 32 * 4 bytes.
 The following 32 addresses after a VREG register are individual elements of the vector.
-This makes the vector register file appear as memory acessable to the management core.
+This makes the vector register file appear as memory accessible to the management core.

 Each register is dynamically typed, meaning you can store and conduct operations on signed/unsigned integers, booleans, and 32-bit floating point datatypes.